tgleigh202/botframework-ivr/TransferCallOut.md

 ```

 ## Notes
+* Phone number should be in international format without dashes ex: +14251231234
 * If target doesn't pick up the call, Telephony Channel would keep calling target again and again.